Larry Little: College career

-Little played for the Bethune–Cookman Wildcats from 1964 to 1967 on the team's offensive and defensive line.
-He was a three-time All-]Southern Intercollegiate Athletic Conference (SIAC) selection.
+Through the efforts of his high school coach Alkin Hepburn, Little was offered a football scholarship to Bethune-Cookman University (then Bethune-Cookman College) where he played on the Bethune–Cookman Wildcats team from 1964 to 1967.
+He played on both the offensive and defensive lines at the respective tackle positions.
+He was a team captain, and a three-time All-Southern Intercollegiate Athletic Conference (SIAC) selection.

+His 1966 teammates named him their most valuable player and outstanding defensive player.
+Little was also named a Little All-American by the Ebony College Scoreboard in 1966.
+He was inducted into the Bethune-Cookman Hall of Fame in 2012.

+Little's defensive line coach, and fellow Bethune-Cookman Hall of famer, Cyril Lloyd "Tank" Johnson was Little's favorite coach at any level.
+Johnson had played at Bethune-Cookman (class of 1958), served as its football team's assistant coach/defensive coordinator (1961-78), and became the school's athletic director (1972-91).

 Professional career

 Little went undrafted in 1967.
 After the draft, he received free agent offers from Miami, San Diego, and Baltimore.
 He signed as a free agent with the American Football League's San Diego Chargers because they offered him the largest signing bonus ($750).
-After playing for San Diego in 1967 and 1968, he was traded to the AFL's Miami Dolphins for the 1969 season, when he was named an AFL All-Star.
-He then played with the National Football League Dolphins from 1970 through 1980.
+After playing for San Diego in 1967 and 1968, coach Sid Gillman grew frustrated with Little's not controlling his weight.
+He was traded to the AFL's Miami Dolphins for cornerback Mack Lamb before the 1969 season, when he was named an AFL All-Star.
 "I didn't particularly like the trade," Little said in the January 1974 issue of SPORT.
 "The Dolphins weren't much then."

-Little was a key contributor to the success of the Dolphins' punishing running attack of the early and mid-1970s, which featured Larry Csonka, Mercury Morris, and Jim Kiick.
+In his first year with Miami, although an All-Star, the Dolphins' record was a poor 3-10-1.